-Our coaches are trained and certified using the methodology developed by Dr. Bob Logan and Coach Net International, which makes a strong distinction between coaching and mentoring and shifts the emphasis in coaching more toward personal empowerment than instruction (as described by Dr. Gary Reinecke and Pamela Barker in their article, “Coaching Puts Power into Lives and Ministries” ).
+Our coaches are trained and certified using the methodology developed by Dr. Bob Logan and CoachNet International Ministries, which makes a strong distinction between coaching and mentoring and shifts the emphasis in coaching more toward personal empowerment than instruction (as described by Dr. Gary Reinecke and Pamela Barker in their article, Coaching Puts Power into Lives and Ministries ).
 The coaching process is defined as one that “focuses primarily on powerful open-ended questions and high-quality listening, creating a discovery environment geared towards spiritual formation as well as inspired personal and ministry strategic development.”

 The Titus Institute offers a number of coaching plans designed to fit a variety of circumstances, from beginning new churches to leading change and growing established congregations.
 In a coaching plan, the leader meets regularly with the coach in person, by phone or video-conference to think and pray together, to review plans and progress, address the challenges being encountered, and to devise comprehensive strategies to be implemented.

-Some Titus plans include a 1-year membership to Coach Net International and access to the CoachNet library of online learning resources to facilitate follow up activities.
+Some Titus plans include a one-year membership to CoachNet and access to the CoachNet library of online learning resources to facilitate follow-up action steps.
 Plans may also include the Converge online project management system with a Premium Template to help guide and coordinate the logistics of the planter’s entire Launch Plan.

 Whatever plan is selected, coaching is an excellent way to provide assistance, encouragement, and thoughtful analysis to all who are facing the many challenges of ministry today.